uinix-js/uinix-theme/readme.md

 ### Theme property path

-A theme property path is a representation of the object key path for nested [theme property definitions](#theme-property-definition).
+A theme property path is a representation of the object key path for [theme property definitions](#theme-property-definition).

 #### Example